Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 Now, let me talk about crew readiness.
 Initially, we must make sure the crew is entry into the tank with clean PPE (of course, make sure tank entry requirements are fulfilled), he must use a shoe cover, so that no dirt will fall into the tank.
 FW rinse area around tank entrance to remove salt from sticking to shoe cover.

-The crew proceeding to collect samples must bring a 500ml Sample bottle, Lab grade pure methanol, and a funnel.
-For your own satisfaction, you may take samples from each bulkhead, corner, and even from pump stack pipings.
+The crew proceeding to collect samples must bring a 500ml Sample bottle, Lab-grade pure methanol, and a funnel.
+For your satisfaction, you may take samples from each bulkhead, corner, and even from pump stack pipings.

 Sample collecting procedure:

-1. Squirt pure methanol by using a washing bottle on the wall at the highest practical point above the floor in a stream of about four inches wide.
+1. Squirt pure methanol by using a washing bottle on the wall at the highest practical point above the floor (about 6 feet above) in a stream of about four inches wide.

 2. Allow the methanol to run down the wall for approximately 1m and begin collecting it with the funnel.